ucsb-cs148/w25/_lab/lab05.md

 # Procedure for Today's MVP Review

-We will play your MVP videos in this (random) order, and
+We will play your MVP videos in this (random) order.
+After each video is played, you

 **12pm Section:**
 ```